Accounting Software Quick & Dirty Recommendations

 million to $200 million, we recommend the following:

-favorite product overall, Navision pricing typically ranges from $10,000
+One of my long time favorite products overall, Dynamics NAV pricing typically ranges from

 contact management, manufacturing, web shop modules, advanced